MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 |:-----|:-----|:-----|
 |Who can use this group?  | Yes  | No, by default.  <br/> Requires special installation.  |

-In SharePoint in Microsoft 365, there is also a SharePoint admin.
+In SharePoint in Microsoft 365, there's also a SharePoint admin.
 A SharePoint admin can use the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a> or PowerShell to manage settings for all sites.
 Any global admin in Microsoft 365 also has the permissions of a SharePoint admin.
 For more info about the SharePoint admin role, see [About the SharePoint admin role in Microsoft 365](sharepoint-admin-role.md).

-If you are using SharePoint Server, you do not have a SharePoint admin or SharePoint admin center.
+If you're using SharePoint Server, you don't have a SharePoint admin or SharePoint admin center.